bigfork/silverstripe-oauth/README.md

 SilverStripe OAuth2 authentication, based on the PHP League's [OAuth2 client](http://oauth2-client.thephpleague.com/).

-## \*\* IMPORTANT \*\*

-Please note that this module is still in early development and should **not** be used in a production environment.
-It has not been fully tested, and may undergo significant changes before a stable release.

 ### What this module does

 This module includes the base functionality for fetching access tokens.
-It provides methods for creating requests to OAuth providers, fetching access tokens with various scopes/permissions, and storing them in the database.
+It provides methods for creating requests to OAuth providers, fetching access tokens with various scopes/permissions, and registering handlers for dealing with the returned tokens.

 ### What this module doesn’t do

-This module does not provide “Log in with &lt;provider&gt;” buttons, “Fetch contacts from &lt;provider&gt;” buttons, or any other functionality for actually interacting with providers - it only fetches and stores tokens that will allow you to do that.
+This module does not provide “Log in with &lt;provider&gt;” buttons, “Fetch contacts from &lt;provider&gt;” buttons, or any other functionality for actually interacting with providers - it only fetches tokens that will allow you to do that.
 It’s up to you to install the appropriate packages for third-party providers, and to implement functionality that makes use of the access tokens to fetch data from those providers.

 If you’re looking for “Log in with &lt;provider&gt;” functionality, take a look at the add-on for this module: [SilverStripe OAuth Login](https://github.com/bigfork/silverstripe-oauth-login).

+This module also does not store access tokens in the database.
+If this is a requirement of your application, you will need to build your own models to handle this, and set up appropriate token handlers.

 ## Installation